maxmmitchell/navigate/README.md

 Feel free to use, modify, and distribute this code, with the appropriate credit.

+## What's in this repo
+`nav.py`: python script containing main algorithm for finding directory and managing jumptable.

+`n`: shell script to wrap the main algorithm and actually change the directory. must be run as `source` to work.

+`data.json`: json text file to store jumptable

+`README.md`: this file

+`requirements.txt`: python library requirements for `nav.py`.

 ## Author
 This code is written entirely by Max Mitchell.
 Special thanks to Paul Mitchell for consulting on approaches to various